dunst-project/dunst-project.org/content/documentation.md

 <p>See the example configuration file for examples.</p>

-<p>Additionally, you can override these settings via the following command line flags:</p>

-<p>Please note these flags may be removed in the future.
+<p>The flags for setting the colors notifications of different urgencies have been removed.
 See issue #328 in the bug tracker for discussions (See REPORTING BUGS).</p>

 <dl>